Just Another Love Story (web series)

 Just Another Love Story is a romance-drama web series, directed and edited by Priyanka Karki in her directorial debut.
 The series stars Priyanka Karki, Shristi Shrestha, and Samyek Man Singh in the lead roles.

 Plot

-The plot features a love triangle between two women, Amara and Maya, respectively (Priyanka Karki, Shristi Shrestha) and a straight man, Aashu (Samyek Man Singh).
+The plot features friendship and bond between two bestfriends, Maya & Amara portrayed by Shristi Shrestha and Priyanka Karki respectively.
+However, Amara is in on-again, off-again relationship with her 2 year boyfriend, Aashu (Samyek Man Singh) but she starts to develop strong romantic feelings with her best friend but is not really sure of it as it was a new feeling for both of them.
+The series involves ups and downs in a newly formed relationship between Maya and Amara.